MekayelAnik/samba-server-alpine/README.md

 </table>
 <h2>Running Image :</h2>
 <p>Here are some example snippets to help you get started creating a container.</p>
-<h3>docker-compose (recommended, <a href="https://itnext.io/a-beginners-guide-to-deploying-a-docker-application-to-production-using-docker-compose-de1feccd2893" rel="nofollow noopener">click here for more info</a>) </h3>
+<h3>Docker Compose (recommended, <a href="https://itnext.io/a-beginners-guide-to-deploying-a-docker-application-to-production-using-docker-compose-de1feccd2893" rel="nofollow noopener">click here for more info</a>) </h3>
 <pre><code>---
 version: "3.9"
 services: